jnu/ncaa/README.md

 ## Files

-### ORM
+### Object Model

-+ _ncaa.py_     ORM written in Python using [SQLAlchemy](http://www.sqlalchemy.org/ "SQLAlchemy -- ORM databases in Python").
++ _ncaa.py_     Object model written in Python using [SQLAlchemy](http://www.sqlalchemy.org/ "SQLAlchemy -- ORM databases in Python").
 Database stores information about games, players, and teams in a rich, interconnected fashion.
 Complete documentation can be found in this file's docstring.
 Include this module in any script that needs to access DB.
 Defines several convenience functions for searching the database as well.
 Can be run in interactive mode, in which case script will automatically create the variable `session` for quick CL investigation of the DB.
+See full documentation [on my blog](http://joenoodles.com/).

 + _dbmgr.py_    Command line utility for managing the database.
 Provides some handy routines for mainting the database.
 Relies heavily on output from scrapers (also provided in this repo).
 Run `python dbmgr --help` for a complete list of options.